 The Organization strives to maintain liquid financial assets sufficient to cover 60 days of general expenditures.
 Financial assets in excess of daily cash requirements are invested in savings and money market accounts.
+Net assets with donor restrictions are considered available for general expenditures.

-The following table reflects the Organization's financial assets as of June 30, 2023 and 2022, available to meet cash needs for general expenditures within one year of the statement of financial position date.
+The following table reflects the Organization's financial assets as of June 30, 2024 and 2023, available to meet cash needs for general expenditures within one year of the statement of financial position date.

-2023 2022
+2024 2023

-Cash and cash equivalents Contributions and grants receivable \$ 846,659 70,269 \$ 944,736 44,854
+Cash and cash equivalents Contributions and grants receivable \$ 747,634 80,664 \$ 846,659 70,269

-\$ 916,928 \$ 989,590
+\$ 828,298 \$ 916,928